54skyxenon/54skyxenon.github.io/content/blog/switzerland.md

 {{% blog-shortcode caption="Visiting the Lindt chocolate factory with my roommates" file="https://i.ibb.co/L9cZsQ9/social.png" %}}

-Pedro and Reece from Chile and Canada were the first two people I met as my roommates.
-Initially, we would plan weekend outings and help each other understand the workings of Switzerland.
+Pedro from Chile and Reece from Canada were the first two people I met, becoming my roommates.
+Initially, we would plan weekend outings and helped each other to understand the workings of Switzerland.

 I quickly made friends with European and Chinese masters students who sat with me in my German course.
-Given that most of us were adjusting to our new city and schools, we would go on tours of Zürich after class ended.
+Given that most of us were adjusting to our new city and schools, we often went on tours of Zürich after class ended.

 The fall was also a great time to start in-person hackathons again, and Switzerland's prime location enabled convenient travel to other European countries.
 I attended HackZurich in Switzerland, HackPrague in the Czech Republic, and HackCambridge in the United Kingdom (as the latter two were just a short flight away).